-Email protected using DKIM will be signed using a secure encryption and publicly authenticated by other mail server that verify your emails are sent from our systems the same goes for SPF telling the world that your email hosted on our servers are allowed to send on your behalf its essentially IP based protection.
+Email protected using DKIM will be signed using secure encryption and publicly authenticated by other mail servers that verify your emails are sent from our systems the same goes for SPF telling the world that your email hosted on our servers are allowed to send on your behalf its essentially IP based protection.
 DMARC is the global policy that tells other mail servers what to do if your email is sent from an unauthorized server.

 Our implimentation of DMARC consists of this simple dns text record.